andkrau/digitalSignageGen/README.md

     scaleTodays
     Enabling this will fit up to 12 items on the 'today's events' display.
     This is best used whith buttonsTodays disabled and maxEvents set to under 12.

+    registrationDetails
+    Whether to show if the event is registered or drop-in.